CSCfi/rems/docs/architecture/012-layers.md

 ### The DB Layer

 The purpose of the DB layer is to handle serializing and deserializing data into the database.
-A single namespace in the DB layer should handle one concept (for example `rems.db.licenses`).
+This can involve schema coersions (see `rems.db.events`) or renaming keys (see `rems.db.form`).
+A single namespace in the DB layer should handle one concept.
 The DB layer can also contain simple domain logic (for example `rems.db.attachments` has checking for allowed attachment types).
 Namespaces in the DB layer should not depend on each other.
 Depending on the common